The Ultimate ICU Patient Presentation Template for Med Students

 About the Author

 Hailing from Phoenix, AZ, Neelesh is an enthusiastic, cheerful, and patient tutor.
-He is a fourth year medical student at the Keck School of Medicine of the University of Southern California and serves as president for the Class of 2024.
-He is applying to surgery programs for residency.
+He is currently an Integrated Cardiothoracic Surgery Resident at The Ohio State University.
+He graduated from the Keck School of Medicine of the University of Southern California and served as president for the Class of 2024.
 He also graduated as valedictorian of his high school and the USC Viterbi School of Engineering, obtaining a B.S. in Biomedical Engineering in 2020.
 He discovered his penchant for teaching when he began tutoring his friends for the SAT and ACT in the summer of 2015 out of his living room.
-Outside of the academic sphere, Neelesh enjoys surfing at San Onofre Beach and hiking in the Santa Monica Mountains.
+Outside of the academic sphere, Neelesh enjoys surfing and camping.
 Twitter: @NeeleshBagrodia LinkedIn: http://www.linkedin.com/in/neelesh-bagrodia